Brazilians find stock market bull insufferable, remove it - ExBulletin

 Tuesday evening, there were no more.

-Critics have said the metal and fiberglass sculpture at the stock exchange gates in no way reflects Brazil’s current economic crossroads or near-term prospects, with high poverty and unemployment and double-digit inflation. .
+Critics said the metal and fiberglass sculpture at the stock exchange doors in no way reflected Brazil’s current economic crossroads or near-term prospects, with high poverty and unemployment and double-digit inflation. .
 Local media have shown poor Brazilians in several cities so desperate for food that they dig through discarded meat scraps.

 “This represents the strength and resilience of the Brazilian people,” said Gilson Finkelsztain, CEO of the exchange, during its unveiling on November 16.
 It was sponsored by the stock exchange and investor Paulo Spyer.

-Spyer, who owns a consulting firm called Vai Tourinho (“Go Little Bull” in Portuguese), said he was honored to give “a gift to all Brazilians”.
+Spyer, owner of a consultancy firm called Vai Tourinho (“Go little bull” in Portuguese), said he was honored to give “a gift to all Brazilians”.
 Some residents were keen to take photos with the sculpture, which looks like the Charging Bull in Manhattan’s financial district.

 But the celebration quickly met with protests.
 The next day, a dozen students put “HUNGER” stickers on the bull’s body.
 After their abolition, the association SP Invisible, which helps the most disadvantaged, organized a barbecue next to the bull to feed the homeless.
 The two protests have resonated widely on social networks.